 I also find a lot of recipes online, in which case I copy and paste the recipe link to my Trello meal planning board.
 The brilliant thing is that in most cases Trello adds an image from the recipe to the recipe card on Trello, which is what makes my recipe board so appealing and lovely to use.

-HOW TO DO YOUR MEAL PLANNING
+HOW TO DO YOUR FAMILY MEAL PLANNING

-So, time-wise, I tend to meal plan for one week ahead.
+Time-wise, I tend to meal plan for one week ahead.
 I do my meal planning on the same day the deadline is for placing my online grocery shopping order.
 So for me, that’s a Thursday.
 That way I can schedule in our meals and get the grocery order done in one fell swoop.

 I then know that I can take a moment each morning, as part of my morning routine, to check what the evening meal is going to be.
 That is a massive stress reducer in itself!